nschloe/nschloe.github.io/_posts/2022-05-20-math-on-github.md

 ![math font size comparison](/images/math-font-size.png)

-Font enthousiasts will also notice that the text font is sans-serif while the math font has serifs -- a no-go in serious typesetting.
+Font enthusiasts will also notice that the text font is sans-serif while the math font has serifs -- a no-go in serious typesetting.

 There's probably not too much you can do here.
 Matching text and math fonts is a whole branch of science, see, e.g., [here](https://tug.org/pracjourn/2006-1/hartke/hartke.pdf).

+## Concluding thoughts

+The reason why I'm so excited about this feature is that, in combination with version control and the issues/discussions capabilities in GitHub, I can see tectonic changes in how we're publishing science.
+At last, science can really reap the benefits of a connected internet by moving away from static PDFs to living, breathing repositories which _render_ like PDFs and provide a central place where one can actually talk about the article. -- And fix bugs!

+I'm less enthusiastic about some of the engineering decisions in developing this product though.
+Particularly the choice of MathJax over KaTeX confuses me.
+Since that is more or less a drop-in replacement, perhaps that can be fixed at some point.

+A more serious issue is the decision against GitLab's Markdown math syntax.